tc39/proposal-promise-allSettled/README.md

 });
 ```

-The proposed API allows this simplified form:
+The proposed API allows a developer to handle these cases without creating a reflect function and/or assigning intermediate results in temporary variables to map through:
 ```js
 let promises = [ fetch('index.html'), fetch('http://does-not-exist') ]
 Promise.allSettled(promises).then((results) => {